On self-similarity of $p$-adic analytic pro-$p$ groups of small dimension: Self-similar Lie lattices

 \subsection{Extension of scalars}

-In this section we make the overall assumption that $p$ is an \textit{odd} prime.
+Throughout this section $p$ denotes an \textit{odd} prime.
 Given a 3-dimensional unsolvable Lie lattice $L$ over $\bb{Z}_p$, we compute the isomorphism class of $L\otimes_{\bb{Z}_p} \bb{Q}_p$, a 3-dimensional unsolvable Lie algebra over $\bb{Q}_p$ (Proposition \ref{pextsca}).
 To achieve our goal, we define a $(\bb{Z}/2\bb{Z})$-valued function of a symmetric non-degenerate matrix $A$.
 This function is defined through the classical discriminant and $\vep$-invariant of $A$, where $A$ is thought of as a non-degenerate quadratic form (see Section IV.2 of \cite{SerArithmetic}).
 Actually, we will use the \textit{additive} $\vep$-invariant, which is defined through the additive version of the Hilbert symbol, the latter being denoted by $[a,b]$ in \cite[Remark on page 23]{SerArithmetic}.

 \begin{definition} Let $A\in gl_3(\bb{Q}_p)$ be symmetric and non-degenerate.
 Let $d(A)\in \bb{Q}_p^*/(\bb{Q}_p^*)^2$ and $e(A)\in\bb{Z}/2\bb{Z}$ be the discriminant and the additive $\vep$-invariant of $A$ .
 The $\eta$\textbf{-invariant} of $A$ is defined to be